A 19th Century mosque on the western side of Acre. It was built over the western tower of the Crusader’s fortress.

-The following aerial view shows the location of the mosque, on the western side of the knight's halls complex.
-You can point on the purple points to navigate to the selected point in this web page.
+The following aerial view shows the location of the mosque, on the western side of the knight’s halls complex.

 A view from the north-west side is seen below.
 This was the south-western side of the Crusaders fortress, where the western tower was located.
-The fortress was dismantled in 1291, and the mosque was built over the ruins in the 19th C.
+The fortress was dismantled in 1291, and the mosque was built over the ruins in the 19th Century.

 A view from the west:

 The photo below shows the western entrance to the mosque.

 Etymology (behind the word):

 Majadele – Arabic: tower.
 The name of a Muslim town in the ancient port of Ashkeleon, who transferred to Acre and built the mosque.

 Migdal – Hebrew: tower.

 BibleWalks.com – walk with us through the sites of the Holy Land

 This page was last updated on June 25, 2008